 Like rituximab, obinutuzumab triggers an immune response against cancer by targeting CD20, but its ability to do so is stronger than rituximab.
 Obinutuzumab is already approved for treating chronic lymphocytic leukemia.

-Atezolizumab is designed to improve the immune system's ability to recognize and destroy cancer cells by blocking PD-L1, a protein made by some cancers.
-It is approved for treating bladder cancer; its use in this study is considered investigational.
+Atezolizumab is designed to improve the immune system’s ability to recognize and destroy cancer cells by blocking PD-L1, a protein made by some cancers.
+It is approved for treating bladder and cancers; its use in this study is considered investigational.

 Both drugs are given intravenously (by vein).